Indoor Air Quality Is Vital To Your Home's Comfort

 There are over 30 million asthma sufferers in the United States.
 Indoor air is 10-100 times more polluted than outdoor air.
 The United States Environmental Protection Agency (EPA) ranks indoor air pollution as one of the top 5 health concerns.
 Improving your indoor air quality has many health benefits, especially if you are allergy-prone or have asthma.
 In addition, people who are exposed to indoor air pollutants for longer periods of time are often more susceptible to the effects of indoor air pollution.
 These groups include young children, the elderly and those that are chronically ill.

-Since we can not control the amount of pollutants and allergens we breathe while outside our homes, it’s a good idea to strategize how to improve the air you breathe while at home.
-Indoor air pollutants are created by every day activities like cooking, bringing most any object into the house, visiting a sick friend, taking a shower, and running the furnace.
+Since we can not control the number of pollutants and allergens we breathe while outside our homes, it’s a good idea to strategize how to improve the air you breathe while at home.
+Indoor air pollutants are created by everyday activities like cooking, bringing almost any object into the house, visiting a sick friend, taking a shower and running the furnace.
 Therefore, additional efforts need to be made in order to provide the clean air that will promote healthy living.
 Our indoor air products can help keep your family safe and healthy.

 - Carbon Filters: Many air purifiers rely on carbon filters to eliminate smoke, fumes, and odors from your house.
 Air is forced through a layer of activated granular charcoal which absorbs the odors and allows clean fresh air to pass through.